eden-box/documentation/services/machines.md

 From a Linux system terminal,

-Obs. keep in mind that \<username\> corresponds to your username on the remote machines.
+Keep in mind that \<username\> corresponds to your username on the remote machines.
 Furthermore, your current account password is on the zip's <username> password.txt (will be changed later).

 - access /home/username/ aka ~/